GE2025: Singapore Democratic Party unveils candidates to contest in Marsiling-Yew Tee GRC

 PAP VS SDP

-Since Marsiling-Yew Tee GRC's formation in the 2015 General Election, it has been a straight fight between the SDP and PAP – no other party has contested in the constituency.
+Since Marsiling-Yew Tee GRC's formation in 2015, it has been a straight fight between the SDP and PAP – no other party has contested in the constituency.

 Last month, Dr Chee announced that the SDP would again contest the GRC.
-Since then, no other opposition party has announced plans to run in the constituency.
+Since then, no other opposition party has announced plans to run there.

-Marsiling-Yew Tee GRC is currently anchored by Prime Minister Lawrence Wong, with Senior Minister of State for Defence and Manpower Zaqy Mohamad, North West District Mayor Alex Yam and Member of Parliament Hany Soh.
+Marsiling-Yew Tee GRC is anchored by Mr Wong.
+The other Members of Parliament (MPs) are Senior Minister of State for Defence and Manpower Zaqy Mohamad, North West District Mayor Alex Yam and Ms Hany Soh.

-The PAP on Saturday announced that its line-up in the GRC would remain unchanged.

 Mr Wong, who is going into his first election as leader of the PAP, said on Saturday that he does not take the contest in his constituency lightly.